New Student Checklist

 - Follow Saint Mary’s University Halifax on Facebook, Instagram and Twitter, and Saint Mary’s University Students’ Association (SMUSA) on Facebook, Instagram, and Twitter for all the details you need from now until the end of Welcome Weeks!

-- Get organized – print your class schedule using Self-Service Banner.
+- Get organized – review your class details using Self-Service Banner.

-- Gather your books and supplies at the campus Bookstore on the 2ndfloor of the Student Centre.
+- Order your books and supplies at the campus Bookstore.

-- Don’t need the automatic health plan coverage?
-“Opt out” by filling out the SMUSA Health Plan waiver through SMUport, or visiting the Health Plan Office on the 5th floor of the Student Centre.
+Don’t need the automatic health plan coverage because you already have comparable coverage?
+Domestic students may “Opt out” by filling out the SMUSA Health Plan waiver through SMUport, or email firstname.lastname@example.org for assistance.
+International students must opt out by contacting the Health Plan email at email@example.com

-- Attend class!
+- Be a part of your classes!
 Chat with your professors and TAs, and introduce yourself to a few classmates.

-- Pay your tuition at the Service Centre.
+- Pay your tuition fees through the Service Centre.

 - Review the Saint Mary’s emergency management and Safe and Respectful Saint Mary's videos online – it always pays to be prepared.

-- Explore Halifax!
+- Explore info about Halifax!
 This city is so rich in culture, and has so much to see and do that you’ll never get bored.